 The Bible states that the bond between the people and the land that cannot be broken and that the land cannot be sold.4 This is similar to the Nazi ideology of Blood and Soil that focuses on ethnicity and homeland.
 Blood and Soil stresses the importance of the land people live on and it celebrates rural living.
 Selected lands were made hereditary, to pass from father to eldest son.
 Those lands could not be mortgaged or sold.5

 Perhaps you think that Hitler was naturally born evil but that isn’t correct.
-The Adolf Hitler we know from the history books emerged out of circumstances.
-The following short animation picture gives a short explanation:
+The Adolf Hitler from the history books emerged out of circumstances as the following short animation picture explains:

 Eva Braun was the mistress and later wife of Adolf Hitler.
 Most historians consider her to be an insignificant figure who didn’t take part in political decisions.6 But opinions differ.
 There is a letter demonstrating she knew of the concentration camps and the gas chambers.
 Some Nazi-officials close to Hitler have stated that Braun was at the centre of Hitler’s life for most of his twelve years in power.
 She was committed to Hitler, won his affection, enjoyed a healthy sex life with him, and gave him moral support.7 After learning about a failed plot to kill Hitler in 1944, she wrote to him: